Lorias-Jak/LoriTime/docs/afk.md

   enabled: false

   # The time after which a player is considered AFK.
 You can use the unit-modifier for this.
-  # Currently the player will be considered afk after 15 minutes.
+  # Currently, the player will be considered afk after 15 minutes.
   after: '15m'

-  # If true, the time that the player is afk, will be removed.
+  # If true, the time that the player is afk will be removed.
   removeTime: true

   # If true, the player will be kicked after the time specified in 'kick.after'.